sultangazin/cyphy_testbed/README.md

     1. "real_experiment": Launch file that starts all the components to run an experiment with the real drone.

     2. "simulation_experiment": Launch file that starts all the components to run the system in simulation.

+    3. "real_expertiment_LFD": Launch file that is exactly like "real_experiment", but uses "lfd_controller" to control the drone.

+    4. "real_experiment_Geometric": Launch file that is exactly like "real_experiment", but uses "geometric_controller" to control the drone.
 5. **guidance**
 This package provides the guidance for the drone, that is, given a command and the current status of the drone, it generates the references to achieve the task.
 6. **rarena**